mezidia/roadmap/README.md

 - **web:** Web applications (Sites, SPA, Internet portals, etc)
 - **bot:** Bots on different platforms (Telegram, Discord, GitHub)
 - **other:** Any other platforms not included in the previous ones

+> I hope you will not abuse the creation issues in the public repository